Freifunk-Dresden/firmware-freifunk-dresden/gitlab-docker-runner/docker.md

     This is needed because gitlab-runner bind-mounts this directory. firmware is build as user "builder" which is required not to be "root".
 It has to be able to create /root/mycache/dl and /mycache/workdir.
 3. Optional if testing manually.
-    - `docker run --rm -it -v "/mycache:/mycache" openwrt-docker-build bash`
+    - `docker run --rm -it -v "/mycache:/mycache" freifunkdresden/openwrt-docker-build bash`
-    - checkout project
+    - checkout project `git clone https://gitlab.freifunk-dresden.de/firmware-developer/firmware.git`
     - `cd firmware`
     - `mkdir -p /mycache/dl /mycache/workdir`
     - `ln -s /mycache/dl && ln -s /mycache/dl`